 Required Tests for GTA Eligbility

-Any graduate applicant whose native language is not English (including US citizens and permanent residents) and who is from a country where English is not the native language, regardless of his or her educational background or citizenship, who wishes to be considered for any Graduate Teaching Assistantship during any year of study in any graduate department at the University of Denver, must demonstrate fluency in spoken English by scoring a minimum of 26 on the Internet Based TOEFL (iBT) exam speaking section, an IELTS score of 8 on the speaking section or a minimum score of 200 on the CAE speaking section.
+Any graduate applicant whose native language is not English or is from a country where English is not the native language, who wishes to be considered for any Graduate Teaching Assistantship during any year of study in any graduate department at the University of Denver, must demonstrate fluency in spoken English by scoring a minimum of 26 on the Internet Based TOEFL (iBT) exam speaking section, an IELTS score of 8 on the speaking section or a minimum score of 200 on the CAE speaking section.

 English Language Proficiency Assessment

-Students offered a Graduate Teaching Assistant (GTA) position whose native language is not English and who are required to submit TOEFL/IELTS/CAE scores will be assessed by the University of Denver English Language Center (ELC) and will need to complete a proficiency assessment designed specifically for GTAs.
+Students offered a Graduate Teaching Assistant (GTA) position whose native language is not English will be assessed by the University of Denver’s English Language Center (ELC) by completing the English Language Proficiency Assessment (ELPA) designed specifically for GTAs.

-Prospective GTAs who are awarded a GTA based on demonstrated fluency in spoken English by scoring a 26 on the TOEFL speaking section, an eight (8) on the IELTS speaking section or a minimum score of 200 on the CAE speaking section whose University of Denver assessment demonstrates they are not sufficiently proficient may be permitted to hold a GTA position, but must be restricted to non-teaching GTA responsibilities and will be required to enroll in an ELC bridge course for enrichment.
+Prospective GTAs who are awarded a GTA position based on demonstrated fluency in spoken English with TOEFL/IELTS/CAE minimum scores required for GTAs whose ELPA demonstrates they are not sufficiently proficient may be permitted to hold an assistantship position, but must be restricted to non-teaching responsibilities and will be required to enroll in an ELC bridge course for enrichment.

-Students may contact the unit and/or the Office of Graduate Studies for additional details.
+Students may contact the unit and/or the Office of Graduate Education for additional details.